-Empire care managers are licensed nurses/social workers and are available from 8:30 a.m. to 5:30 p.m.
+Empire care managers are registered nurses and are available from 8:30 a.m. to 5:30 p.m.
 Eastern time, Monday through Friday.
 Confidential voicemail is available 24 hours a day.
 The 24/7 NurseLine is available for our members 24 hours a day, 7 days a week.